KyungjinJPark/ebro-pixels/README.md

-# EBros Pixels 👾
+# Ebro Pixels 👾

-A lil pixel canvas for the eBros.
+A lil pixel canvas for the 'eBro's.
 Built on Go just because.

 ## The Jira 📋